 Borax Is a Gardener's Friend

-Borax is a cost effective substance that can be used in and around the garden to help solve a number of common garden problems.
-Mined borax is truly a natural wonder that has many uses not only in the garden but also around the home.
+Borax can be used in its natural form as it is found in lake deposits.
+The commercial borax available is synthetically produced.
+It is the same as the natural form but without water.
+Half the commercial borax produced is mined from lake deposits in California.
+Borax is a cost effective substance that can be used in and around the garden to help solve a number of common garden problems and is suited for use in organic gardens.
+It's truly a natural wonder that has many uses in the garden and around the home.